OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/Readme.md

 - **Autostart:** Allows you to enable/disable auto start.
 - **Force Revive Page:** Force the Revive page button on the root page to be visible.

+# How to Compile

+- Use the Qt addon for Visual Studio to create a Visual Studio project from the .pro file.
+- Execute bin/windeployqt.bat which copies all Qt files necessary for execution into the output directory.

 # Notes: